 Eeyore, in his typical Eeyore fashion, added, “It’s not like stepping back will fix everything, but it will stop things from getting worse.”

-When you feel overwhelmed by depression, take a moment to step back.
-This doesn’t mean avoiding your feelings, but rather, giving yourself a brief pause to break the momentum of negative thoughts.
-Use this moment to regain a little bit of control, which can be the first step in climbing out of that dark place.
+When you feel overwhelmed by depression, taking a moment to step back can make all the difference.
+This doesn’t mean avoiding your feelings but rather pausing long enough to break the momentum of negative thoughts.

 With his ears drooping even lower, Eeyore muttered, “Depression has a way of making everything look worse than it is.
 Sometimes, I think my tail falling off means the whole world is falling apart.”